7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 `31 81 AE 30 19 06 09 2A 86 48 86 F7 0D 01 09 03 31 0C 06 0A 2B 06 01 04 01 82 37 02 01 04 30 1C 06 0A 2B 06 01 04 01 82 37 02 01 0B 31 0E 30 0C 06 0A 2B 06 01 04 01 82 37 02 01 15 30 2F 06 09 2A 86 48 86 F7 0D 01 09 04 31 22 04 20 E2 FE B6 E3 1C 9B 40 CF 9C 32 69 22 FF D6 90 CB 17 AB DE A3 E0 6F 27 76 68 88 CD 36 F4 51 57 85 30 42 06 0A 2B 06 01 04 01 82 37 02 01 0C 31 34 30 32 A0 10 80 0E 00 44 00 62 00 67 00 56 00 69 00 65 00 77 A1 1E 80 1C 68 74 74 70 73 3A 2F 2F 77 77 77 2E 73 79 73 69 6E 74 65 72 6E 61 6C 73 2E 63 6F 6D`

-Congrats!
-It's the message must be used when you want to verify the signature.
-But where is the signature!?
-Keep it up!
+Congratulations!
+This message is required for signature verification.
+But where is the signature?
+Keep going!

-*Note: Based on the specified algorithm in previous section, we calculating `SHA-256` over the modified `authenticatedAttributes` field and the result is: `79007003e5756941bb23b36e2e599782277c22cb27b409497425be8e75637379`.
-Actually, calculating the hash is not mandatory.
-If you decrypt the signature (which we will reach to it next sub-sections) you can find this hash.*
+*Note: Based on the algorithm specified in the previous section, we calculate `SHA-256` over the modified `authenticatedAttributes` field, resulting in `79007003e5756941bb23b36e2e599782277c22cb27b409497425be8e75637379`.
+However, calculating this hash isn’t mandatory.
+By decrypting the signature (explained in upcoming sections), this hash can also be found.*

 ### Parsing digestEncryptionAlgorithm